Phonological history of Hindustani

-The inherited, native lexicon of the Hindustani language exhibits a large number of extensive sound changes from its Middle Indo-Aryan and Old Indo-Aryan.
-Many sound changes are shared in common with other Indo-Aryan languages such as Marathi, Punjabi, and Bengali.
+The inherited, native lexicon of the Hindustani language exhibits a large number of extensive sound changes from its Middle Indo-Aryan and Old Indo-Aryan ancestors.
+Many sound changes are shared in common with other Indo-Aryan languages such as Gujarati, Marathi, Punjabi, Sindhi, Odia and Bengali.

 Indo-Aryan etymologizing

 The history of Hindustani language is marked by a large number of borrowings at all stages.
 Native grammarians have devised a set of etymological classes for modern Indo-Aryan vocabulary: